-Let the infusion sit for several weeks before using.
-I usually like to add a bit of heat to my infused oils several times using my Excalibur dehydrator, as it is excellent for heating at lower temperatures.
+A quicker option is to add a bit of heat using an Excalibur dehydrator, as it is excellent for heating at lower temperatures.
 To see all of the different methods that can be used for infusing oils, see my post on How to Make Infused Herbal Oils.

-Now that we got why you would want to use calendula infused oil and how to make it out of the way, here are some of my most favorite ways to use it.
+Now that the calendula oil is fully infused, here are some of my favorite ways to use it!

 Use The Oil As Is

 Once you have that wonderful golden oil, you can use it just as it is, if you wish.